Aseem Malhotra: COVID-19 and diet

-COVID-19 vaccine
+COVID-19 vaccine controversy

 Malhotra initially campaigned in favour of taking the COVID vaccine.
 Later however, he campaigned against the use of COVID mRNA vaccines contrary to the available evidence.
 In November 2021, Malhotra appeared on GB News to discuss an abstract for an academic poster published by Steven Gundry and which the American Heart Association had warned may contain "potential errors".
 Malhotra claimed that the abstract supported "a significantly increased risk from 11% at five years, the risk of heart attack, to 25%." after taking mRNA vaccines against COVID-19.
 Full Fact warned that "Serious concerns have been raised as to the quality of the research".

 In September 2022, Malhotra publicly campaigned against the use of COVID mRNA vaccines.
 An AFP factcheck warned of his claims: "This is false; experts say his research misleads on the risks of vaccination by cherry-picking evidence and relying on flawed studies, and public health authorities agree the benefits of the shots outweigh the risks."

-The Editor of The Lancet, Richard Horton, reported on a presentation by Malhotra 7 November 2022 at a public meeting organised by the Association of Naturopathic Practitioners at Friends Meeting House, London.
+The Editor of The Lancet, Richard Horton, reported on a presentation by Malhotra 7 November 2022 at a public meeting organised by the Association of Naturopathic Practitioners at Friends House, London.
 'Malhotra's method of argument deserves scrutiny to understand why it persuades some people.
 Frame one's view as the reluctant endpoint of a personal journey.
 Quote respected scientists.
 Stand up to corporates.
 Place oneself firmly on the side of patients.
 Emphasise well described concerns about the presentation of research evidence.
 Allude to correlations.
 Make the call for access to raw data an issue of trust and transparency.After the meeting descended into chaos, Horton observed that 'this descent into unreason is what happens when you inflame public anxieties.
 It needs to stop.'
 Frank Han, a paediatric cardiologist, reviewed Malhotra's 20 claims in the presentation and concluded the majority were unsupported by scientific evidence.

-On 13 January 2023, during a BBC interview on the prescription of statins, Malhotra made unprompted claims about excess cardiac deaths and Covid vaccines.
+In January 2023, during a BBC interview on the prescription of statins, Malhotra made unprompted claims about excess cardiac deaths and COVID vaccines.
 The BBC apologised that these claims were not challenged at the time.
 The British Heart Foundation and scientific experts including noted immunologist Peter Openshaw subsequently refuted the claims.

+In September 2025, Malhotra appeared at the Reform UK conference, where he claimed that COVID vaccines were responsible for cancers in members of the Royal Family.
+The speech was condemned by health secretary Wes Streeting who said "When we are seeing falling numbers of parents getting their children vaccinated, and a resurgence of disease we had previously eradicated, it is shockingly irresponsible for Nigel Farage to give a platform to these poisonous lies".
+Streeting demanded Farage apologise and sever ties with Malhotras' views.
+A spokesperson for Cancer Research UK said "There is no good evidence of a link between the Covid-19 vaccine and cancer risk.
+The vaccine is a safe and effective way to protect against the infection and prevent serious symptoms."
+Buckingham Palace did not comment.